 8. Shop wisely — or online.

 Lots of kids with ADHD have trouble with self-control.
-A trip to the mall this time of year could be a lot to handle.
+Trips to stores at this time of year could be a lot to handle.
 All the hype around new toys and clothes might lead to your child pestering you to buy things you don’t need or can’t afford.
 If your child tends to be overwhelmed by stores, consider shopping online instead.

 9. Make a “comfort kit.”

 For some families, the holiday season is also peak tantrum and meltdown season.
 Lots of kids with ADHD have trouble managing emotions.
 And if you can’t head home when you notice your child getting upset, you’ll need some backup.
-You might be able to avoid or delay meltdowns by packing a small bag with comfort items.
-That might be healthy snacks, a bottle of water, and even comfy clothes that can double as pajamas in a pinch.
+You might be able to avoid or delay meltdowns by packing a small bag with comfort items like snacks, a bottle of water, and even comfy clothes that can double as pajamas in a pinch.

 10. Give small, immediate rewards.